We found 4 providers with an interest in gastrointestinal problems near Portsmouth, RI.

 Relevant Interests: , inflammatory bowel disease

 All Interests: Liver Disease, Colorectal Cancer Screening, Endoscopy, Inflammatory Bowel Disease

-Dr. Paul Akerman's specialty is adult gastroenterology.
-On average, patients gave Dr. Akerman a rating of 3.5 stars out of 5.
-His areas of expertise consist of stomach cancer and acid reflux (GERD).
-He is in-network for Medicare insurance.
-Dr. Akerman graduated from George Washington University School of Medicine and Health Sciences and then he performed his residency at Mount Auburn Hospital.
-His hospital/clinic affiliations include The Miriam Hospital, Rhode Island Hospital, and Women & Infants Hospital of Rhode Island.
+Dr. Paul Akerman is a specialist in adult gastroenterology.
+These areas are among Dr. Akerman's clinical interests: stomach cancer and acid reflux (GERD).
+Patient ratings for Dr. Akerman average 3.5 stars out of 5.
+He is an in-network provider for Medicare insurance.
+He studied medicine at George Washington University School of Medicine and Health Sciences.
+His medical residency was performed at Mount Auburn Hospital.
+Dr. Akerman is affiliated with The Miriam Hospital, Rhode Island Hospital, and Women & Infants Hospital of Rhode Island.

 Relevant Interests: , stomach cancer, acid reflux (GERD)